 With a Fidelity brokerage account traders have access to CDs and market bonds.

 Active investors also have access to options and more than 30 forex currencies (foreign exchange) via Fidelity Capital Markets.
-For those traders who want to trade commodities there are a range of options from precious metals like silver, platinum and gold.
+For those traders who want to trade commodities there is a range of options from precious metals like silver, platinum, and gold.

 TD Ameritrade offers more than 300 ETFs that are commission-free and over 4,000 mutual funds without a transaction fee.